SHEKU Kanneh-Mason

 Cello

-Sheku Kanneh-Mason is already in great demand from major orchestras and concert halls worldwide.
-He became a household name in 2018 after performing at the wedding of the Duke and Duchess of Sussex at Windsor Castle, his performance having been greeted with universal excitement after being watched by nearly two billion people globally.
-Sheku initially garnered renown as the winner of the 2016 BBC Young Musician competition, and subsequently became a Decca Classics recording artist.
-His latest album, Song, showcases his lyrical playing with a wide selection of arrangements and collaborations.
-Sheku’s 2020 album Elgar reached No. 8 in the main UK Official Album Chart, making him the first ever cellist to reach the UK Top 10.
+A Decca Classics recording artist, his 2022 album, Song, showcases his innately lyrical playing in a wide and varied range of arrangements and collaborations.
+Sheku’s 2020 album Elgar reached No. 8 in the overall Official UK Album Chart, making him the first ever cellist to reach the UK Top 10.
 Sheet music collections of his performance repertoire along with his own arrangements and compositions are published by Faber.

 MEDIA